 What is a Virtual Assistant Contract?

 A virtual assistant contract is a written legal agreement between the client and the VA.
 This document should clearly emphasize terms like the client’s expectation toward the VA’s services and the total number of hours expected from the VA to work.
-Furthermore, it should clearly state the grounds of termination and also the payment rate and method to be used.
+Furthermore, it should clearly state the grounds of termination and the payment rate and method to be used.

 Importance of a Virtual Assistant Contract to your Business